 - 4 cloves garlic (crushed, then thinly sliced)

-- ½ to 1 tsp cayenne (use less if your garam masala already has red chili peppers added)
+- ½ to 1 teaspoon cayenne (use less if your garam masala already has red chili peppers added)

-- 2 tsp paprika (or more, mainly for color)
+- 2 teaspoon paprika (or more, mainly for color)

 - 14 oz vegan sausage (Can use a 14-oz can of lentils instead.
 Drain the lentils)